sunilswain/Malix/README.md

 # Malix
-API for generating disposable emails(technically it's an API wrapper for api.mail.tm).
+API for generating disposable emails(technically it's an API wrapper for api.mail.tm)

 You can find the documentation of this project - [here.](https://malix.readthedocs.io/en/latest/)
-# From author
-If you face any issue while using MailxMail lemme know by creating an issue.

 ## Installing

-This library is available in PyPI, and you can get it by pip using the following command.
+This library is available in PyPI, and you can get it by pip using the following command

     py -m pip install -U malix-rin

-Or you can clone the source code by git using the following commnad.
+Or you can clone the source code by git using the following commnad

     git clone https://github.com/sunilswain/Malix

-then go to same directory as MalixMail and run setup.py using this command.
+then go to same directory as MalixMail and run setup.py using this command

     py setup.py install